Paul Young (producer)

-Paul Young is the CEO of Cartoon Saloon, a four-times nominated Academy award and BAFTA nominated Irish animation studio.
+Paul Young is an Irish animator, illustrator, cartoonist, producer, and director.
+He is the CEO of Cartoon Saloon, a four-times Academy Award nominated and BAFTA nominated Irish animation studio.
 He co-founded the studio in 1999 with Tomm Moore and Nora Twomey.
-Young is also a producer and an award-winning illustrator and cartoonist.
 In 2015 he was a finalist in the Ernst & Young Entrepreneur of the Year Award.
-He is on the board of Animation Ireland.
+He has been a board member of Animation Ireland.